MathClubISIB/mathclubisib.github.io/content/seminars/what_is.md

 ## WI03: What Is Shannon Entropy?

 - **Speaker:** [Hrishik Koley](https://hrishik-koley.github.io/) (B. Math, 2025)
 - **Abstract:** Entropy is a concept that is most commonly associated with a state of disorder.
-The concept of information entropy was introduced by Claude Shannon in his 1948 paper [_A Mathematical Theory of Communication_](https://web.archive.org/https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)".
+The concept of information entropy was introduced by Claude Shannon in his 1948 paper "[_A Mathematical Theory of Communication_](https://web.archive.org/https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)".
 It gives us an idea of the information content of the process.
 We will introduce Shannon entropy as a fundamental limit for how much we can compress a source, without risking distortion or loss.
 We will be introducing this concept of Shannon entropy and look at it's various characterizations.
 If time permits, we may also take a look at Alfréd Rényi's extension of Shannon entropy, famously known as, the Rényi entropy.
 - **Video:** [TBU]
 - **Date and Time:** Saturday, 16th March 2024, 3:00 PM - 4:00 PM
 - **Venue:** 2nd Floor Auditorium, Academic Building